thevisad/seedbox-from-scratch/README.md

 * A multi-user enviroment, you'll have scripts to add and delete users.
 * Linux Quota, to control how much space every user can use in your box.
 * Individual User Login Info https://Server-IP/private/SBinfo.txt
-* Individual User Http Downloads directory (http://Server-IP/private/Downloads)
+* Individual User Https Downloads directory (https://Server-IP/private/Downloads)

 ## Installed software
 * ruTorrent 3.4 + official plugins